Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 text content of the press release

+### The Process_Data.py will be continuously updated in another repo
+Here, it gives you a "taster" of the type of data that can be extracted from these files.
-(2) a "daily_new_cases.txt" file that prints out the total number of new confirmed cases reported in each day's press release.
-Note that the first few days have "N/A" because the writing style has not yet taken its current formulaic shape.
-Data from these files need to be retrieved manually.
+The script creates a "daily_new_cases.txt" file that prints out the total number of new confirmed cases reported in each day's press release (Note that the first few days have "N/A" because the writing style has not yet taken its current formulaic shape.
+Data from these files need to be retrieved manually).